minishalincy/Personal-Portfolio/README.md

 ---

 ## Overview
 A fully responsive and modern personal portfolio website built with **HTML, CSS, and JavaScript**.
-It highlights my projects, education, skills, and achievements, all wrapped in a clean and interactive design with smooth animations and a dynamic background.
+It highlights my projects, education, skills, and achievements, all wrapped in a clean and interactive design.
 ---

 ## Features